Gaya56/Docy_Search_GitHub/Docs/Tool_Recommendation_Guide.md

 # Development Tool Recommendation System - Usage Guide

-This document demonstrates how to use the intelligent tool recommendation system with **memory capabilities** and **dual interface options**.
+This document demonstrates how to use the intelligent tool recommendation system with **enterprise-grade async memory capabilities** and **dual interface options**.

 ## 🚀 Getting Started